 Step 2.
 Cut Access Holes in the Vanity for Plumbing Work

 Once you have measurements worked out and marked down, the next step is to cut access holes in the vanity for the bathroom taps pipes to fit through.
 First, remove the back panel from the vanity cabinet.
 This will make the process a little easier.
 Then, move your pipe measurements to the base panel and using a hole saw, cut the holes for the pipes.
-Make sure the centre of the drill aims right at the middle of your markings.
+Make sure the center of the drill aims right at the middle of your markings.
 It’s also important that your hole saw is bigger than the pipes so when you slide the vanity over the top, it fits easily.
-Once you have cut the holes, replace the back panel and put the bathroom vanity over the top of the pipes.
+Once you have cut the holes, replace the back panel, and put the bathroom vanity over the top of the pipes.

 Step 3.
 Install the Bathroom Vanity

 Now the tricky part begins.
 Before you begin the installation, make sure to check that the bathroom vanity is level.
 Then, using a hammer drill, carefully put two screw holes through the cabinet’s back rail and into the wall.
 Push wall plugs into the holes, cut them to length using a knife, and put screws through the cabinet into the wall.
 Check once again that your vanity is still level.
 Now all that is left to do is put your draws, benchtop, doors, and sink into place.
 Once this is all done, you are ready to call the plumber.

 - Garden / Landscaping / Patio — 263